-Coat the bottom of the pan with olive oil, and add chopped prosciutto.
-Cook over medium heat until partially crispy, 5 to 10 minutes, stirring occasionally.
-Transfer to a large bowl, leaving the oil and grease in the pan.
+- Cook Prosciutto: Coat bottom of oven-safe 10-inch high-sided pan (Note 2) with olive oil, and add chopped prosciutto.
+Cook over medium heat until slightly crispy, 5 to 10 minutes, stirring occasionally.
+Use tongs to transfer prosciutto to large bowl, leaving behind oil and grease in pan.

+- Cook Vegetables: Add bell pepper slices to pan and cook until seared and soft, about 5 minutes, stirring occasionally.
+Transfer to same bowl with prosciutto.
 Reduce to medium-low heat.
-Add spinach to the pan and cook until just wilted, a few minutes, stirring almost constantly.
-Transfer to the bowl with the prosciutto.
-Turn off the heat.
+Add spinach to pan and cook until just wilted, a few minutes, stirring almost constantly.
+Transfer to same bowl.
+Turn off heat.

-Cover with a lid and cook over low heat until most of the surface is no longer liquid, about 15 minutes.
-When you give the pan a gentle shake, the center should be set and only the edges should be liquid.
-Remove the pan from heat.
+- Cook Frittata: Cover with lid and cook over low heat until most of surface is no longer liquid, about 15 minutes.
+Gently shake pan; center should be set and only edges should be liquid (Note 3).
+Remove pan from heat.

-Turn on the broiler.
-Place the frittata in the middle of the oven and broil until the surface is completely set and the cheese is bubbling, 5 to 10 minutes.
-Frequently monitor so that the frittata doesn’t overcook.
+- Broil Frittata: Uncover and evenly distribute remaining parmesan cheese on top.
+Optionally season with additional black pepper.
+Turn on broiler.
+Place frittata in middle of oven and broil uncovered until surface is completely set and cheese is bubbling, 5 to 10 minutes.
+Frequently monitor so that frittata does not overcook.